Experience Griffith University while finishing high school

 [*] Your tuition fee is complimentary.
 However, there may be a small administration fee for learning equipment provided during the course.
 You will need to meet your personal study costs for items such as textbooks, stationery and photocopying.

-[**] Adjustments do not apply to the Bachelor of Medical Science (MD Provisional Entry for school leavers) and the Bachelor of Dental Health Science.
+[**] Adjustments do not apply to the Bachelor of Medical Science and the Bachelor of Dental Health Science.
 The maximum adjustment that you can receive under all pathways is capped at eight (8).
 For further information refer to the Year 12 Subject Adjustment Pathway.

 Students completing the Queensland Certificate of Education